wlads/reefpoints/source/posts/2015-03-22-tips-for-writing-ember-addons.md

 ## 2. Allow for overrides

 I believe strongly in composable addons.
-A consumer should have he ability to easily extend your addon to do whatever they want.
+A consumer should have the ability to easily extend your addon to do whatever they want.
 This means organizing your code a certain way.
 To provide this you should put all of your business logic into `addon/` and then include wrapper classes in